 The oddest things go through our minds when we’re operating in crisis mode don’t they?
-When I had the motorcycle accident all I could think of was holding onto my helmet (it almost certainly saved my life) and finding my bike keys, in case somebody tried to steal it while I wasn’t there to safeguard it.
-No matter that I was bleeding out and had bits of my leg scattered all over the place – and bits of my bike were also scattered all over the place.
+When I had the motorcycle accident all I could think of was holding onto my helmet (it almost certainly saved my life) and finding my bike keys, in case somebody tried to steal my bike while I wasn’t there to safeguard it.
+No matter that I was bleeding out, and had bits of my leg scattered all over the place, and bits of my bike were also scattered all over the place.

 As the waters of that flash flood threatened to hurtle me a couple of hundred meters down the side of a cliff, all I focused on was that backpack and how it might save me.